Kevin-Oudai/django-mcquiz/README.rst

 Requirements
 ------------

-You require the following packages to use django-mcquiz
+You require the following packages to use django-mcquiz.

 1. django-latexify
 2. python-slugify